Human resource management

 The Master of Human Resource Management aims to meet the needs of students who are currently in industry and seeking to improve their career opportunities.
 The degree offers a theoretical underpinning and enhances the skills that current Human Resource professionals are utilising.
 The degree also aims to meet the needs of those wanting to enter the industry beyond an entry-level position.
 The Masters provides a well-rounded understanding of the many facets of Human Resource Management.
 The Graduate Diploma of Human Resource Management is an early exit pathway from the Master of Human Resource Management.

-Deakin University's Master of Human Resource Management and Graduate Diploma of Human Resource Management are accredited by the Australian Human Resources Institute (AHRI).
+Deakin University's Master of Human Resource Management is accredited by the Australian Human Resources Institute (AHRI).
 AHRI is the national peak association that represents human resource and management professionals.

 There are vast opportunities for students that graduate with a Deakin University Human Resource Management degree at both undergraduate and postgraduate levels.
 Students could find themselves in careers such as, but not limited to: